Skip to main content

 Validation

-• Yellow ( Some data missing but it will do! )
+• Yellow: Some data missing

-The Preview
+Preview

 You can still go back and rework your import data or cancel the import completely.

-Well done!
 The import process is now completed.
-Go and grab yourself a coffee!

-Details of the Photometric measurements per asset
+Details of Photometric Measurements per Asset

-1. The evolution of the Photometric illumination % ( compared to the standard) of each side over time.
+1. The evolution of the Photometric illumination % (compared to the standard) of each side over time.

 2. The measuring points are selectable in the graph.